 #03.
 BMW S1000RR HP4 – Top Speed: 217 MPH

 The BMW S1000RR HP4 is a motorcycle that needs no introduction.
 Unfortunately, it comes with a factory limit of 190 mph.
 While 190 mph is undoubtedly incredibly fast, this top of the range superbike’s engine can do better.
-Already equipped with a fantastic 999cc transverse four-cylinder engine that’s capable of 199 hp and 83 lb-ft of torque, it doesn’t take much to squeeze out a lot more speed.
+Already equipped with a fantastic 999cc transverse four-cylinder liquid cooled engine that’s capable of 199 hp and 83 lb-ft of torque, it doesn’t take much to squeeze out a lot more speed.
 By disabling the factory limiter, the S1000RR can easily hit speeds of 196 mph.
 Add a few minor mods, and it can reach 208 mph.
 If you’re prepared to put in a little more effort, you can make the BMW S1000RR reach speeds of up to 217.7 mph.
 If you don’t believe us, you might want to check out Valerie Thompson’s speed runs at the Bonneville Salt Flats aboard an S1000RR HP4 back in 2016…

 #02.
 Lightning LS-218 – 218MPH